 Tinian, easy to supply by sea and perfect for launching air attacks against Japan, was desired by the U.S. military because of its key strategic importance.
 The U.S. military referred to Tinian with the codename "Destination."

 The taking of Tinian was preceded by the invasion of Saipan, also part of the Marianas, on June 15, 1944.
-Fierce fighting by the 10,000 Japanese army men and the mass civilian suicides on Saipan left U.S. generals with a stark understanding that Japan would not fall easily.
-The invasion of Tinian, which began June 24 and ended August 1, was similarly difficult - over 300 Americans and 6,000 Japanese lost their lives.
+Fierce fighting by the more than 25,000 Japanese army men and the mass civilian suicides on Saipan left U.S. generals with a stark understanding that Japan would not fall easily.
+The invasion of Tinian, which began July 24 and ended August 1, was similarly difficult - over 300 Americans and 6,000 Japanese lost their lives.

 Navy construction battalions known as the SeaBees began bulldozing mere days after the island was secured.
 Six runways were completed within two months and Tinian soon became the biggest air base in the world.
 North Field consisted of four airfields and supported 269 B-29s.

 Phillip Morrison, who went to Tinian to help assemble Fat Man, spoke eloquently about Tinian's transformation, stating: